aliceatlas/otx/README.md

 Installation
 ------------
-1. Mount otx.dmg for the prebuilt binaries or build from source.
+1. Download the DMG from the releases for the prebuilt binaries or build from source.
 2. Copy otx to /usr/local/bin/
 3. Copy otx.app to /Applications/